 Operating expenses.
 Total operating expenses for the 2007 post-IPO period were \$103.8 million, \$12.9 million during the 2007 pre-IPO period and \$95.0 million for the year ended December 28, 2006.
-The increase of the combined 2007 post-IPO period and 2007 pre-IPO period versus total operating expenses for the year ended December 28, 2006 was primarily the result of the increase in local sales commissions and event costs associated with the increase in Fathom revenue discussed above and increased expenses due to additional staffing and infrastructure required to support the increase in the number of advertising contracts, expansion of the network and public company compliance costs.
+The increase of the combined 2007 post-IPO period and 2007 pre-IPO period and 2007 pre-IPO period operating expenses for the year ended December 28, 2006 was primarily the result of the increase in local sales commissions and event costs associated with the increase in Fathom revenue discussed above and increased expenses due to additional staffing and infrastructure required to support the increase in the number of advertising contracts, expansion of the network and public company compliance costs.

 Non-cash costs associated with our equity incentive plan also contributed to the increase in administrative expenses.
-Share-based compensation expense for the 2007 post-IPO period was \$3.1 million, while the expense was \$0.3 million for the 2007 pre-IPO period and \$2.5 million for the twelve months ended December 28, 2006.
+Share-based compensation expense for the 2007 post-IPO period was \$3.1 million, while the expense was \$0.3 million for the twelve months ended December 28, 2006.
 The increase in share-based compensation expense is primarily due to the plan being in place for the entire 2007 post-IPO and 2007 pre-IPO periods, while it was only in place for nine months of the twelve months ended December 28, 2006 as the options were originally issued in the second quarter of 2006 and additional grants made at the time of the IPO.